GeoscienceAustralia/ptha/propagation/SWALS/README.md

 [examples/nthmp/BP02](examples/nthmp/BP02) and
-[examples/circular_island](examples/circular_island), which will compare SWALS with analytical solutions (and experimental data) for well known linear-shallow-water test problem.
-Plotting requires that R is installed on your system, along with the ncdf4 R package, although you can run the models alone without R.
+[examples/circular_island](examples/circular_island), which will compare SWALS with analytical solutions (and experimental data) for well known linear-shallow-water test problems.
+Plotting requires that R is installed on your system, along with the ncdf4 R package, although you can run the SWALS models alone without having R.

-For spherical coordinate applications with an internally generated tsunami source, see the example in [examples/generic_model](examples/circular_island).
+For spherical coordinate applications with an internally generated tsunami source, and manually defined tide gauges, see the example in [examples/generic_model](examples/generic_model).
+Currently we do not provide the data to run that example (since the associated files are large).
-Currently we do not provide the data to run that example (since it would be large), but it can be run if the user provide raster files with the elevation and initial stage.
+To use it, the user needs to provide raster files with the elevation and initial stage, with details explained in that folder

 Compilation details